EmbedJournal/embedjournal/_posts/2015-10-05-kernel-compilation-beaglebone-black.md

 $ cd ../
 $ sudo rmdir rootfs</pre>

 The above command will de-compress the tar file and will place it in the RFS partition of sd card.
-Just replace "mani"A with your username in the above command.
+Just replace "mani" with your username in the above command.

 **7. Install Kernel Modules**